apazylbe/bigwheels/docs/cpp_style_guide.md

 Please take caution when using an esoteric C++ feature.
 This can create difficult debugging scenarios later.

 Please take caution with extensive use the STL.
 Common data structures like `std::vector` can be used freely.
 However, algorithms that make heavy use of C++ templates can be very difficult to debug.
-If the use of theses algorithms are unavoidable - incude a comment expressing the intent of the code.
+If the use of these algorithms is unavoidable - incude a comment expressing the intent of the code.

 ## Usage C++ `templates`